-After you have executive sponsorship, invite all employees to participate in ERGs, either as a member of the specific group or as an ally.
+Once you’ve set up your ERG, invite all employees to participate, either as a member of the specific group or as an ally.

 Subscribe to the Great Place To Work newsletter and learn how to create a high-trust workplace regardless of where, when or how your employees work.